Catherine Coleman Flowers

-Catherine Coleman Flowers is an American environmental health researcher, writer and the founder of the Center for Rural Enterprise and Environmental Justice.
+Catherine Coleman Flowers (born 1958) is an American environmental health researcher, writer and the founder of the Center for Rural Enterprise and Environmental Justice.
 She was selected as a MacArthur Fellow in 2020.
-Her first book, Waste: One Woman’s Fight Against America’s Dirty Secret, explores the environmental justice movement in rural America.
+Her first book, Waste: One Woman's Fight Against America's Dirty Secret, explores the environmental justice movement in rural America.
+She is known for bringing attention to failing sewage treatment infrastructure in rural U.S communities, particularly in Lowndes County, Alabama.